aksommerville/fullmoon4/README.md

 - [ ] verify: Resources named by sprite config, eg chalkguard strings
 - [ ] verify: 'indoors' should be the same for all edge neighbors, should change only when passing thru a door
 - [ ] verify: buried_treasure and buried_door. shovellable, etc
+- [ ] verify: Map flag commands eg ANCILLARY must come before sprites and doors.
+- [ ] verify: Map tilesheet must be before neighbors, for crow's edge detection.
 - [ ] Remove hard-coded teleport targets, store in the archive (fmn_spell_cast).
+- [ ] Summoning the crow potentially examines every command in every map, every time.
+Can we pre-index all that by itemid?
 - [ ] Maps for full game.
 - [ ] Pumpkin protection: Ensure she can't travel too far as a pumpkin, and can't get trapped in the reachable area.
 - [ ] Ensure maximum update interval is short enough to avoid physics errors, eg walking thru walls.
 Currently 1..50 ms per Clock.js